 So I thought, okay.
 I’ve never done this before, let’s give it a shot, and actually managed to pull something together fairly cheaply via two thrift shops (clothes and accessories), a local party store (wig), the drugstore (nail polish and make-up), and Amazon (shoes).
 The shoes were actually the hardest part to find because the necessary size-adjustment from men’s to women’s means that finding those size 15s limits the options.

 While I didn’t go terribly campy, the end result worked, although the heels on the boots I’d bought made me NBA pro height, somewhere around 6’7”.
 But other people at the party said that I looked like a lesbian English teacher at a liberal arts college in a small town.

-I take that as a complement.
-I suppose, ultimately, I landed more in Dame Edna territory than I did in RuPaul.
+I took that as a complement, although ultimately I landed more in Dame Edna territory than I did in RuPaul.
 I named the character Betty Duzzet, trotted her out one time only, and while the schmatta and all is still hanging in my closet, I doubt that I’ll bring her back unless it’s Halloween.

 What I did find educational about the experience was this.
 Women’s clothes suck, especially for women.
 They’re thin and generally unlined, they do nothing to stop the cold (especially skirts and dresses); they have hardly any pockets, necessitating those cumbersome purses that are only good for putting down somewhere and hoping they don’t get stolen or foisting on the BF/husband; make-up and nails take for-fucking ever; and walking in heels without falling over or breaking your ankles is an Olympics-worthy challenge — bad enough on pavement or floors, but particularly difficult on uneven ground.
 And don’t even bring up dancing in them, although I actually managed to do that without killing myself.